privateprep/coding-space-website/src/pages/blog/2023-09-27-recapping-summer-2023-tech-packed-fun-at-the-coding-space.md

     textColor: "#264548"
     bgColor: "#9de2dd"
     image:
+      image: /img/google-field-trip.jpg
+      alt: Coding Space Field Trip to Google
+    mediaPosition: left
+    mdContent: But we didn't stop at the camp.
+Field trips to Google, Etsy, Hungryroot, and Samsung gave campers a taste of the real tech world.
+    fgColor: "#eec11a"
+  - type: textAndImageBlock
+    buttons:
+      bgColor: "#faf6ee"
+      fgColor: "#9de2dd"
+      textColor: "#264548"
+    textColor: "#264548"
+    bgColor: "#faf6ee"
+    image:
       image: /img/tcs-academy.jpg
-      alt: Accessibility name
+      alt: The Coding Space Academy in Central Park
     mediaPosition: right
-    mdContent: >-
-      But we didn't stop at the camp.
-Field trips to Google, Etsy, Hungryroot, and Samsung gave campers a taste of the real tech world.
-And for the high schoolers, we introduced The Coding Space Academy, a thrilling two-week program that concluded with a spectacular capstone project showcase.
+    mdContent: And for the high schoolers, we introduced The Coding Space Academy, a thrilling two-week program that concluded with a spectacular capstone project showcase.
+    fgColor: "#9de2dd"
+  - type: textOnly
+    textAlign: center
+    bgColor: "#9de2dd"
+    textColor: "#264548"

-      Big thanks to all the kids, families, and counselors who made this summer memorable.
+    mdContent: Big thanks to all the kids, families, and counselors who made this summer memorable.
 We're already looking forward to next year for more coding fun!
   - type: textOnly
     textAlign: center
     bgColor: "#faf6ee"